 Increasing understanding of the mind-body connection has led to the development of effective medical treatments for a variety of mental health problems that have a biological component.
 Student Health Services provides psychiatric care for enrolled UNCG students.

-Students who utilize the SHS Psychiatric Clinic (not to be confused with the Counseling Center) will be charged $25.00/20 minutes with one 20 minute session as the minimum charge.
-Our psychiatrists offer psychiatric evaluations, medication evaluations, and on-going medication management.
+Our Psychiatric Nurse Practitioner offers psychiatric evaluations, medication evaluations, and on-going medication management.
 Medication management can include treatment for depression, anxiety, difficulty sleeping and more.
-While psychiatrists are able to provide on-going medication management for students with a documented diagnosis of Attention-Deficit/Hyperactivity Disorder, they do not evaluate students for Attention-Deficit/Hyperactivity Disorder (see ADHD policy below) but we can help with appropriate referral when this is a concern.
+While psychiatrists are able to provide on-going medication management for students with a documented diagnosis of Attention-Deficit/Hyperactivity Disorder, they do not evaluate students for Attention-Deficit/Hyperactivity Disorder (see ADHD policy below) but we can help with appropriate referrals when this is a concern.

-Most commonly, students first meet with a Counseling Center therapist at triage in on-going counseling before being referred for a medication evaluation.
+Most commonly, students first meet with a Counseling Center therapist before being referred for a medication evaluation.
 Beginning fall semester 2009, a first session psychiatric appointment will be scheduled for 60 minutes.
 On-going medication management appointments are typically scheduled as 20-minute sessions (see no-show policy below).

-Psychiatry appointments are limited; as such, missed appointments will be billed the same amount as the charge for the scheduled appointment.
-Effective August 25, 2008, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be billed for that appointment.
-The charge is $25 for each 20 minute scheduled increment.
+Psychiatry appointments are limited; as such, there will be a $25 no-show/late cancellation fee.
+Effective August 25, 2008, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be billed $25.

 Attention-Deficit/Hyperactivity Disorder Policy

-Prescription medications for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) and related conditions will no longer be issued without the patient first completing a series of psychological tests and assessments.
+Prescription medications for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) and related conditions will not be issued without the patient first completing a series of psychological tests and assessments.
 The testing will help establish if an ADHD or related disorder exists.
-Testing must be current, within three years prior to you seeking services with a SHS psychiatrist.
+Testing must be current, within three years prior to you seeking services with the Psychiatric Nurse Practitioner.
 If you have had testing completed within the previous three years, please bring a copy with you on your first visit.
-If you have not had testing completed, please speak with your Counseling Center therapist or your psychiatrist about how to arrange for testing.
+If you have not had testing completed, please speak with your Counseling Center therapist or the Psychiatric Nurse Practitioner about a referral for testing.